Keeping it sparse: Computing Persistent Homology revisited: Experiments

 The choice of the column representation has no influence on this experiment.
 On the contrary, the number changes dualizing the input matrix.
 Therefore, we tested each algorithm both on the primal and on the dual matrix.

-Table~\ref{tbl:statistics_table} shows the outcome for one instance per filtration type.
+\cref{tbl:statistics_table3,tbl:statistics_table_shuffled} show the outcome for one instance per filtration type.
 We can see that swap reduction consistently leads to smaller reduced matrices and also reduces the number of column operations and bitflips, compared to twist reduction (with the exception of dualized Vietoris--Rips filtrations, where the number of column operations is very small).
 The difference is sometimes marginal, though.
-In comparison, the retrospective algorithm results in much sparser final matrices, with the notable exception of dualized Vietoris--Rips.
+Consistently across the datasets, we can see that the retrospective, followed closely by the mix, outputs much sparser matrices, with the notable exception of dualized Vietoris--Rips.
 However, the number of column operations and bitflips is generally not decreasing.
-Perhaps surprisingly, the exhaustive reduction sometimes yields a sparser matrix than the retrospective reduction.
-However, the number of bitflips seems to be generally higher than for retrospective.
-Finally, the numbers indicate that mix reduction is not a successful strategy: even if it manages to obtain sparser reduced matrices, it requires many more column operations and many more bitflips (to an extent that surprised the authors).
+The exhaustive reduction is also producing similarly sparse matrices, but for shuffled filtrations.
+However, the number of bitflips seems to be generally higher than for the retrospective.
+Note that in some examples, the ratio of column operations and bitflips for exhaustive and retrospective is close to one (e.g., in the middle part of Table~1), meaning that the majority of column operations add columns with a single non-zero entry.
+This shows that the compression strategy is particularly beneficial for these instances.
+Finally, the numbers indicate that mix reduction is not a successful strategy: even if it manages to obtain sparse reduced matrices, often sparsifying comparably to the retrospective, it requires many more column operations and many more bitflips (to an extent that surprised the authors).

-Hence, our novel variants do improve sparsity quite consistently, but they do not automatically lead to improved performances.
+Hence, our novel variants do improve sparsity quite consistently, but this does not automatically lead to improved performances.
 According to these experiments, there is no direct correlation between sparser matrices and fewer bitflips.